Sivakumar3695/minisatsolver/README.md

 The project is designed in such a way that the SAT problem has to be entered in the solvermain.py file.
 On running this python file, the SAT problem entered will be evaluated.

+`As there is no external dependecy for this project, the project can be cloned and used directly`

 # Steps to initialise the CNF formula for SAT solving:
 1. Create an object of Solver